DEFRA/dst-guides/README.md

 [![Build Status](https://travis-ci.org/DEFRA/dst-guides.svg?branch=master)](https://travis-ci.org/DEFRA/dst-guides)

+## WE ARE MOVING

+These guides started out as being something to support a single Digital service team, but then evolved into being a community hub to capture useful info for all digital service teams.

+We now have an official home for all development in Defra, not just digital teams at [Software development standards](https://github.com/DEFRA/software-development-standards) (SDS).

+As such much of the content here will be migrated to the new project.
+Eventually DST-Guides will close.

+In the interim we ask all new developers; permanent or contractor to check out both repos before they start working.
+If anything is duplicated or inconsistent between the two, SDS takes precedence.

+## Introduction

 These guides relate to the work of Digital Service Teams (DST) in the Environment Agency who are building new [Digital by default](https://www.gov.uk/service-manual/digital-by-default) services.

 ## Guides